Maria Valiji Back to portfolio

 Disciplines

-Inclusive design, hardware-aware UX, household-centred design, behavioural research
+Inclusive design, hardware-aware UX, household-centred design, cross-channel onboarding, behavioural research